 In most martial arts classes, after you’ve worked on a technique alone it’s time to grab a partner and learn, in theory, how this will work.
 So, you’ve guessed it, it’s time to break into the theory of drum lessons.
 The drum teacher, many times, will grab the theory book and it’s time to do an activity with your drum teacher where you can learn how the technique of the day fits into the theory of music.
 For example, what does a paradiddle technique look like when you write it out in notation?
 This is music theory.
 It’s an assisted activity where you learn how technique applies to music.

 We’ve reached the climax of the martial arts class and it’s time to grab everything we’ve been working on prior to today, the technique and theory we’ve learned today, and apply it to the music.
 At the end of the lesson, we apply our technique and theory to our song or beat.
 It’s time to rock out.
 This is the most fun part of the martial arts class, and the most fun in a drum lesson.
 Our teacher lets us show what we can do, and so does your drum teacher.
 It’s time to turn on a backing track or a song and play along.

-At the end of the martial arts class, we usually end with a stretch.
+At the end of the martial arts class, after untying our high quality boxing gloves, we usually end with a stretch.
 In drum lessons, this stretch is a quick review of everything we covered in class and what we’re working on for the week.
 So, take a breath, you’ve had a great class and we’re all set for next time.

 Now mind that every martial arts class doesn’t go exactly this way and it takes about 2 hours to go through all of these sections during a martial arts class.
 But every music lesson doesn’t go this way either, because of any number of factors.
 However, the best chance to have lessons be so thorough is to make sure that there is time to go through each section without having to rush.
 So, most students over the age or 8 years old should